jranke/pfm/README.md

 # pfm

-The R package **pfm** provides some utilities for dealing with FOCUS pesticide fate modelling tools, (currently only TOXSWA cwa files), made available under the GNU public license.
+The R package **pfm** provides some utilities for dealing with FOCUS pesticide fate modelling tools, (currently only TOXSWA cwa and out files), made available under the GNU public license.
 This means:

     This program is free software: you can redistribute it and/or modify it under